dakiva/dbx/README.md

 To run the tests, you'll need to connect to a Postgres database:

 POSTGRES_DSN="name= dbname= host= port= sslmode=" go test

+The pq Postgres driver and Testify are also required.

 Getting Started
 ===============